FengYen-Chang/Chinese.Ordering.System/README.md

 # Run each function

-You can use below links to run each function or scroll down this page.
+You can use below links or scroll down this page to run each function of this repository.

 * [Execute Ordering System](#execute-ordering-system)
 * [Execute Speech Recognize System](#execute-speech-recognize-system)